 The international enforcement landscape is continually changing.
 This is in part driven by new conventions and/or new signatories to existing conventions.

-The UN Convention on International Settlement Agreements Resulting from Mediation opened for signature from August 2019 in Singapore.
-It has now been signed by 54 states, including the USA and China.
-It has been ratified by Belarus, Ecuador, Fiji, Qatar, Singapore and Saudi Arabia.
-It entered into force six months after ratification by three UN member states, in mid-September 2020.
-Neither the UK nor the EU has yet signed, nor have any EU member states.
+The UN Convention on International Settlement Agreements Resulting from Mediation has been open for signature since August 2019 in Singapore.
+It has now been signed by 56 states, including Brazil, China, India, Nigeria, the UK, and the USA.
+It has been ratified by Belarus, Ecuador, Fiji, Georgia, Honduras, Kazakhstan, Qatar, Saudi Arabia, Singapore Turkey and Uruguay.
+It entered into force in mid-September 2020, six months after ratification by three UN member states.
+The EU has not yet signed, nor have any EU member states.

 DISCLAIMER: The information in this practice guide is provided for general reference only, not as specific legal advice, nor should it be relied upon as such.
 Views expressed by the authors for each jurisdiction are their own (not those of the law firms in which they practise or of any other author or contributor to this guide).
 Each part of this guide has been produced independently by the relevant author(s) for that jurisdiction.
 For specific legal advice, a lawyer should always be consulted.